tstromberg/sigstore-the-local-way/README.md

 ## Environment

-This tutorial involves launching several foreground services, so it is highly recommended that you use a a terminal multiplexer such as [tmux](https://github.com/tmux/tmux/wiki) or [screen](https://www.gnu.org/software/screen/).
+This tutorial involves launching several foreground services, so you are best off using a terminal multiplexer such as [tmux](https://github.com/tmux/tmux/wiki) or [screen](https://www.gnu.org/software/screen/).

-As an added bonus, this repository includes a [launch script](launch-sigstore.sh) to relaunch the sigstore stack at any time once the tutorial has been completed.
+As a bonus, this repository includes a [launch script](launch-sigstore.sh) to relaunch the sigstore stack at any time after the completion of the tutorial.

 ## Installation of non-sigstore prerequisites